The Guide to Interview Analysis

 Best practices for conducting a face-to-face interview

 To maximize the benefits of face-to-face interviews, researchers should follow several best practices.
 First, obtaining informed consent from participants is essential.
-This not only ensures ethical standards are met but also helps establish trust between the interviewer and the participant.
+This ensures ethical standards are met and helps establish trust between the interviewer and the participant.

 Researchers should also prioritize creating a comfortable and welcoming environment for the interview.
 This involves selecting a location that is convenient for the participant, ensuring privacy, and minimizing distractions.
 Providing participants with clear instructions and explaining the interview process can help ease any concerns they may have.